-- Since 2014 in US - Started with 220k contactless ePOS systems and increased to more than 80m in 2017 [BizReport2017] - Global rollout is carried out country by country - Up to now, it is available in 61 countries → in general, contactless payment is possible worldwide [Wikipedia2019] - In Europe 1.5m contactless ePOS systems are available.
+- Since 2014 in US - Started with 220k contactless ePOS systems and increased to more than 80m in 2017 [BizReport2017] - Global rollout is carried out country by country - Up to now made available in 76 countries and territories (currently 75 after suspension of Russia) - → in general, contactless payment is possible worldwide [Wikipedia2023] - In Europe 1.5m contactless ePOS systems are available.
 But the DAN detokenization infrastructure is still rolling out and is only operated by the major payment networks (e.g. Visa or MasterCard) [NFCTimes2016]